killthekitten/truefactor-ruby/README.md

 get '/truefactor', to: 'application#truefactor'

-# almost done!
+# Final touch!
 Put this anywhere to let users sign in and sign up with one button
 <a href="/truefactor"><img width="180px" src="https://truefactor.io/signin.png" />
 ```

 (optional) add your app description and icon to /config/initializers/truefactor.rb
 ```